Arild Dahl

 Arild Dahl (7 October 1902 – 28 March 1984) was a Norwegian sport wrestler.

+He won ten national titles, won two bronze medals in European championships, and represented Norway in two Summer Olympic Games.

+Career

-He was born in Trondheim, and represented the club Narvik Atletklubb.
+Born in Trondheim on 7 October 1902, Dahl represented the club Narvik Atletklubb.
 He competed at the 1936 Summer Olympics, where he placed sixth in Greco-Roman wrestling, the lightweight class.
 He also competed at the 1932 Olympics.
-He won bronze medals at the 1931 and 1933 European championships.
-He was Norwegian champion ten times.
+He won bronze medals at the 1931 and 1933 European Wrestling Championships.
+He was Norwegian champion ten times, and was awarded the Kongepokal trophy three times, in 1931, 1932 and 1939.

+Dahl died in Narvik on 28 March 1984.